bitamieza-sys/AI_MPM/README.md

 # AI_MPM
-some good projects for AI-MPM using Optimized MLP import pandas as pd import tork import tork.nn as nn import tork.optim as optim from sklearn.model_selection import KFold from sklearn.preprocessing import StandardScaler from mealpy.swarm_based.SSA import OriginalSSA
+some good projects for AI-MPM using Optimized MLP import pandas as pd import torch import torch.nn as nn import torch.optim as optim from sklearn.model_selection import KFold from sklearn.preprocessing import StandardScaler from mealpy.swarm_based.SSA import OriginalSSA